Jess Lockwood (bull rider): Personal life

 After dating for more than a year, Lockwood announced his engagement to Women's Professional Rodeo Association (WPRA) barrel racing world champion Hailey Kinsel in March 2019.
 He lives on a 200 acre ranch he purchased in 2019, which is near where he grew up.

 Lockwood's younger brother, Jake, is also a professional bull rider.
-He rode in the PBR from 2018 through 2022 before transitioning full-time to the PRCA in 2023.
+He rode in the PBR full-time from 2018 through 2022 before transitioning full-time to the PRCA from 2023 through 2025.
+By 2026, he was competing in both organizations and now rides for the Carolina Cowboys alongside Jess.

 WPRA barrel racer Lisa Lockhart is the Lockwood brothers' aunt.

 On October 25, 2019, Jess Lockwood and Hailey Kinsel were married at Kinsel's ranch in Cotulla, Texas.
 They split their time between their ranches in Stephenville, Texas, for the winter and Montana for the summer.
 According to Hailey's profile on the WPRA website and her self-published sources, she is no longer using Jess's name.
 Her profile on the WPRA source confirms that she is now single, so she and Jess must have gotten divorced.
 There is no date for a divorce.

+Confirmed by an Instagram post, Jess married Canadian professional breakaway roper Macy Rea Auclair, on February 28, 2026.